 The History & Future of Spina Bifida

 Spina Bifida has been around since the fall of man.
-Anthropological discoveries have revealed spines with defects representative of myelomeningoceles.
+Anthropologists have made numerous discoveries revealing spines with defects representative of myelomeningoceles.
 Because these individuals were born when little or no medical treatment was available, one would assume that most of them died as a result of their defect.
 However, there are a large number of artifacts from early civilizations that suggest otherwise.
 These sculpted figures appear to depict both children and adults with spinal defects of various shapes, locations and sizes.

 Descriptions of spinal defects date back to the ancient writings of Hippocrates, Galen and others.
 Their writings suggest that these civilizations lacked not only an understanding of the condition itself, but any type of treatment as well.
 The earliest definitive description of Spina Bifida can be found in the writings of Dr. Peter van Forest, a 16th century Dutch physician.
 His notes describe a surgical procedure in which he removed a mass at the base of the neck, but the child subsequently died.